 If you leave Germany, please consider the situation regarding the pension provision in Germany and the country of your next stay.
-Have in mind the different treatments of the statutory and the occupational pension schemes, as explained in the video Who will pay my pension, some day...? on the website of Find Your Pension
+Have in mind the different treatments of the statutory and the occupational pension schemes.

 In the German statutory and the occupational pension scheme you can accrue pension entitlements if you have been insured in a pension scheme.
-The relevant conditions for being insured are explained in the pension scheme for incoming researchers and in the Pension ABCs on the website of Find Your Pension
+The relevant conditions for being insured are explained in the pension scheme for incoming researchers and in the Pension ABC on the website of the European Tracking Service (ETS) Project.

 Qualifying periods and accumulation of insurance times spent in different countries:

 Similar to other European pension systems, the German statutory pension scheme requires a certain contribution period to qualify for a pension.
 The minimum insurance period for an entitlement to a German old-age pension is 5 years.

 As an internationally mobile researcher it is important to know that social insurance in the Member States of the EU and EEA states is coordinated according to the EU Regulation 883/2004 on the Coordination of social security systems.

 Following this principle, Member States of the EU, EEA states and Switzerland as well as Partners to a bilateral Social Security Agreement ("Sozialversicherungsabkommen") have to acknowledge periods during which pension rights have been accrued in these countries and have to count them together with respect to a certain qualifying period required.

 Periods during which pension rights have been accrued in countries which do not have a Social Security Agreement ("Sozialversicherungsabkommen") with Germany may not be added to the German periods in order to fulfil the prerequisites for entitlement.
 It is recommendable to inform yourself beforehand about the regulations valid in your country.